jan-provaznik/bbopt-nomad/README.txt

 VERSION WARNING:

 This repository is for NOMAD 4.
-NOMAD 3 is not on GitHub.
+The previous version, NOMAD 3, is not on GitHub.
+NOMAD 3 will be deprecated in the future.

 NOMAD 4 is similar in usage to NOMAD 3.
-It does not have all functionalities from NOMAD 3 yet.

 NOMAD 4 has a new software architecture, uses OpenMP to run evaluations in parallel, and also has some new functionalities.